Children's Rescue Initiative C.R.I.

 CRI rescues children from slavery.
 You can too!

-As an active volunteer with first-hand experience and knowledge regarding the astounding efforts of CRI, Miranda Coppoolse dedicates this page to raise awareness of the Children's Rescue Initiative
+As an active volunteer with first-hand experience and knowledge regarding the astounding efforts of CRI, Miranda Coppoolse dedicates this page to raise awareness for the Children's Rescue Initiative

 A note from the founder